KristofferLarsson5/Temperature-and-Humitidy-System/README.md

 **3.2 Setting up the raspberry**

-Step 1: Remove the black sponge from the Pico
+Step 1: Remove the black sponge from the Pico.

 Step 2: Download the micropython firmware, you will get a uf2 file, be sure to chose the latest from **releases** category: https://micropython.org/download/rp2-pico-w/

-Step 3: Connect your raspberry pi to your computer by using the micro-usb cable
+Step 3: Connect your raspberry pi to your computer by using the micro-usb cable.

 Step 4: While holding the BOOTSEL key on the raspberry, connect to your computer.
-Release the button after you see a new drive with the name RPI-RP2
+Release the button after you see a new drive with the name RPI-RP2.

-Step 5: Paste the uf2 file into the raspberry and wait till it disconnects and reconnects to your computer
+Step 5: Paste the uf2 file into the raspberry and wait till it disconnects and reconnects to your computer.

-You have now updated the firmware on your raspberry and are ready to use it
+You have now updated the firmware on your raspberry and are ready to use it!

 **3.3 Setting up Thonny**